mlissner/michaeljaylissner.com/content/maps-we-really-need-to-use-more.md

 Or total spending on health care (no surprises here):
 <img src="http://www.michaeljaylissner.com/files/images/healthcare800x400.preview.png">

-Pretty interesting stuff. <a href="http://www-personal.umich.edu/~mejn/cartograms/" target="_blank">This link</a> includes more of these, and also software for making them yourself.<!--break-->
+Pretty interesting stuff. <a href="http://www-personal.umich.edu/~mejn/cartograms/" target="_blank">This link</a> includes more of these, and also software for making them yourself.